futoin/specs/draft/ftn24_if_ui_flow_engine.md

 Such screen also represent a logical business process step.
-Therefore, screens can have some sub-screens, popups, other dialogs, which are just UI/UX elements, but not reflection business process step.
+Therefore, screens can have some sub-screens, popups, other dialogs, which are just UI/UX elements, but not a reflection of the business process step.

-Such screen gets rendered with a set of optional properties, which can affect the representation or enabled features.
-The Process Context should be also available for screen rendering and controlling as an implicit input property or equivalent way.
+Such screen gets rendered with a set of optional properties, which can affect the representation or enable certain features.
+The Process Context should be also available for screen rendering and controlling as an implicit input property or in equivalent way.

 ## 1.5.
 Generic WebView and Inline Frames Screens concept